-It is my pleasure to present the Westgold Resources Limited ("Westgold" or "the Group") Annual Financial Report for the financial year ended 30 June 2023 (FY23).
+It is my pleasure to present the Westgold Resources Limited Annual Report for the financial year ended 30 June 2023 (FY23).

 FY23 has been one of significant positive change for Westgold.
 After working through early challenges and refocusing in the first half of FY23, I'm proud to see the company emerge as a truly successful West Australian gold producer.